tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Cloak of Plausible Deniability

+_Recharge 11+:_ When you activate this cloak, you may take one quick action as if you were standing at a nearby point you can see.
+You don’t actually move—there’s a brief flickering projection as you’re in two places at once.
+You still draw opportunity attacks if you cast a ranged spell or take any such action while projecting.

+**Quirk:** Secretive.

+---

 #### Cloak of Shelter

 _Recharge 6+:_ One nearby ally may use one of your Defenses (AC, MD or PD) when targeted by an enemy attack.
 The choice to substitute your Defense for theirs must be made before the attack; however, if the attack hits, the cloak’s power is not expended.